danburzo/toolbox/README.md

 This is a collection of tricks, tools, libraries, APIs and data sources for creative projects.
 It's a reference as well as a compendium of things you can do in the browser and the command line.

-It's inspired by [javierarce/toolbox](https://github.com/javierarce/toolbox).
-Contributions are welcome via [issues](https://github.com/danburzo/toolbox/issues) or [pull requests](https://github.com/danburzo/toolbox/pulls).

-Although it's a list, this one is different from [`awesome-*`](https://github.com/sindresorhus/awesome) lists in that I try not too many libraries with overlapping purposes but rather what I consider to be excellent ones: tools that are easy to install, elegant to work with, and are well documented, plus some quirky outliers.
+Although this is a list of mostly Github-hosted tools, it's different from [`awesome-*`](https://github.com/sindresorhus/awesome) lists in that I try to avoid having several things with overlapping purposes and only include what I consider to be the excellent ones: tools that are easy to install, elegant to work with, and well documented &mdash; plus some quirky outliers for good fun.

+I've been inspired to keep this list, and name it as such, by [javierarce/toolbox](https://github.com/javierarce/toolbox), which serves a similar purpose and contains great resources that I recommend you check out.

+Contributions to this list are welcome via [issues](https://github.com/danburzo/toolbox/issues) and [pull requests](https://github.com/danburzo/toolbox/pulls) &mdash; I'm always looking for new ideas!

+Thanks for stopping by. ✌️

 ## Table of Contents